smopen/sigcpp/_posts/2020-04-07-safely-processing-immutable-text.md

 and [`size`](https://en.cppreference.com/w/cpp/string/basic_string_view/size) provide
 access to the internal data members `data_` and `size_` respectively.

+{% include start-aside.html kind="info" %}

-**Note:** It is important to understand how a string_view is able to wrap any character array using just the aforementioned data members.
+It is important to understand how a string_view is able to wrap any character array using just the aforementioned data members.
 I recommend studying [this program](https://godbolt.org/z/jUo9bh) prepared to illustrate the effect of different creation means on the internals of a string_view object.

+{% include end-aside.html %}

 {% include bookmark.html id="4" %}